sp2023lab/Y2-Summer-Python-Coursework-2/README.md

 #### a) Application Overview &amp; Instructions

-The files are split into 2 folders.
-The version 1 folder contains the files responsible for the original program which only has version 1 functionality.
-The version 2 folder contains the modified files which adds the project enhancements, as well as version 2 functionality.
+The flaskr folder contains the files which has the Version 1 and Version 2 additions (containing customization, masking, version 2), as well as the functionality.

 To use the the program you need to enter one of the folders and open a command prompt/terminal in that folder.
 Make sure to install flask and then run the following command: